Bourbon Maple Glazed Carrots

 The addition of maple syrup and bourbon gives some zest to ordinary carrots.
 If you don’t like cooking with alcohol, feel free to leave it out.
 If you’re serving children, the long reducing time should boil out almost all the alcohol.

-- Make sure the carrots are covered in the chicken broth, syrup, bourbon, and butter so they all cook at the same rate.
+- Make sure the carrots are covered in chicken broth, syrup, bourbon, and butter so they all cook at the same rate.

 - Pro-Tip: Alcohol, like salt, is a flavor enhancer.
 Another reason this recipe is a winner!

-- PRO-Tip: For a vegetarian version, feel free to use vegetable stock or salted water instead of the chicken broth.
+- PRO-Tip: For a vegetarian version, feel free to use vegetable stock or salted water instead of chicken broth.

 - Reduce the glaze to about 1 cup.
 The time will vary depending on how vigorously the liquid is boiling.